AndrewAllan/BJSS/README.md

 # BJSS

 This is the repo for the demo test automation for BJSS

 ## Getting Started

-download the project source from the repo - https://github.com/AndrewAllan/BJSS.git import the maven project into the eclipse IDE
+download the project source from the repo - https://github.com/AndrewAllan/BJSS.git

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+import the maven project into the eclipse IDE

 ### Prerequisites

-Eclipse IDE is installed
+Eclipse IDE
 JDK
+Chrome webBrowser
+Maven

 ## Running the tests
 TEST 1:  HAPPY PATH, PURCHASE 2 ITEMS = (right click the class TestCase1 and select testNG to run the 1st test)